Alfasoft Limited, May 10, 2018

 - If not otherwise noted, we will store your personal data as long as you are a customer of our or have an account on our sites.
-If your customer relationship or agreement with us terminates we will delete your personal data or anonymise them within 12 months after termination.
+If your customer relationship or agreement with us terminates we will delete your personal data or anonymise them within a reasonable timeframe.
 The exception being transactional data we are obliged by law to keep for bookkeeping purposes.

 - Credit score information is normally deleted within 3 months after being acquired.

-- The transactional data we are obliged by law to keep for bookkeeping purposes are stored if the law requires this.
+- We will store any transactional data that we are obliged by law to keep for bookkeeping purposes.

 - Some or all of your data may be stored or transferred outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland and Liechtenstein).
 You are deemed to accept and agree to this by using our sites and submitting information to us.
 If we do store or transfer data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the GDPR.
 Such steps may include, but not be limited to, the use of legally binding contractual terms between us and any third parties we engage and the use of the EU-approved Model Contractual Arrangements.